An Efficient Algorithm for Vertex Enumeration of Arrangement: Toy Example

-Next, we examine each entry and select the one with the smallest index that satisfies the condition of the valid reverse. $(3,1)$ in Eq. \eqref{eqn:ini dic} is not a valid reverse, while $(4,1)$ is.
-Therefore, we pivot $(4,1)$ and obtain the dictionary below:
+Next, we examine each entry sequentially, pivot $(3,1)$ on the dictionary \eqref{eqn:layer0 dic} is not a valid reverse Zero pivot, while $(4,1)$ is.
+Note that the layer of dictionary \eqref{eqn:layer0 dic} is $0$, which is less than $d-1=1$, then we pivot $(4,1)$ and obtain a dictionary in $\mathtt{layer}=0+1=1$, and update the dictionary as below:

-This dictionary also fails the lex-min test.
-We need to continue testing reverses based on this dictionary. $(1,2)$ is invalid, and $(3,2)$ is valid.
-Therefore, we pivot (3,2) and obtain the following dictionary:
+{Now we do the lex-min test for this dictionary.
+Denote this dictionary as $(B^1, N^1, \bar{A}^1)$, we see there exists a pair of variables $(3, 2)$, where $3 \in B^1$ and $2 \in N^1$, such that $\bar{a}_{3g}^1 = 0$ and $\bar{a}_{32}^1 = \frac{1}{2} \neq 0$.
+According to Proposition \ref{prop: lex-min test}, $B^1$ is not lexicographically minimum for the corresponding basic solution. }Therefore, it does not pass the lex-min test, and we do not print its basis.

-This dictionary successfully passes the lex-min test.
-Therefore, we can output the basis $B=\{1,2,5\}$.
-The current dictionary is at the $2$-nd layer, and there is no need to proceed further.
-As a result, we can skip checking the valid reverses from this dictionary and pivot (2,3) to return to Eq. \eqref{eqn:layer1 dic}.
+After the lex-min test, we resume the reverse search in this dictionary.
+The pivot $(1,2)$ is invalid, and the pivot $(3,2)$ is valid.
+Note that the layer of dictionary \eqref{eqn:layer1 dic} is $1$, which is equal to $d-1=1$, then we pivot $(3,2)$ and obtain the following dictionary in $\mathtt{layer}=1+1=2$ temporarily but do not update the dictionary being examined: